Summer Financial Aid Offer

 This page is intended to help students with some questions they may have regarding their summer financial aid offer.
 It includes next steps, important resources, other funding options, and more!

-It is important to note that the estimated cost of attendance and financial aid for summer are based on the courses a student is enrolled in for the semester (amount of credits and length of time in the courses).
-Adjustments to enrollment may result in adjustments to estimated cost and/or financial aid eligibility.
+It is important to note that the estimated cost of attendance and financial aid for summer is based on the courses a student is enrolled in for the semester (amount of degree-pursuant courses and length of time in the courses).
+Adjustments to degree-pursuant enrollment may result in adjustments to estimated cost and/or financial aid eligibility.

 Eligibility for many financial aid programs is based on the data provided on the Free Application for Federal Student Aid (FAFSA).
 If the FAFSA information is inaccurate or is updated, financial aid eligibility may change.